aws/aws-cdk-rfcs/text/0039-reduce-module-size.md

    AWS resources that are available in the CloudFormation public registry under the namespace `AWS::CDK`.
 In addition to reducing the size of the package, this solution also has another benefit of addressing pain points with CDK publishing custom resources into customer accounts.
-The lambda-layer APIs on their own are also valuable to customers.
+The `XXLayer` APIs on their own are also valuable to customers.
 If we are able to remove their dependencies within `aws-cdk-lib` by removing the custom resources, then we could vend these libraries separately for customers who use them